Care transformation starts with strong partnerships and a shared vision for better care.

 - We are grateful for the partnership of many patients and family members who guide our work in integrated pain management, social health integration, and adolescent mental health.

-- In our Learning Health System Program work and social needs work, we partner directly with leaders, care teams, and patients at our home organization, Kaiser Permanente, a not-for-profit integrated health system.
+- In our learning health system work and social needs work, we partner directly with leaders, care teams, and patients at our home organization, Kaiser Permanente, a not-for-profit integrated health system.

 - Our work is funded, in part, by government agencies, including the Agency for Healthcare Research and Quality (AHRQ) and the National Institutes of Health.
 We also receive funding from philanthropic organizations, such as the Robert Wood Johnson Foundation.